Thailand is an amazing country that offers some of the most diverse landscape on the planet.

 - Dinner Cruise is a romantic and luxurious way to see the river and city.
 Most cruises offer a dinner buffet and bar while cruising down the river at night for several hours.

-Our Favorite Places to Stay in Chao Phraya River, Thailand
+Our Favourite Places to Stay in Chao Phraya River, Thailand

 - The BEST Hotel in Chao Phraya River, Thailand → 2 Bedrooms RARE Chao Phraya River Front